Glossary of Common Terms Found in Marijuana, Cannabis Science, and the Study of Cannabinoids

-Cannabis ruderalis is an “autoflowering” plant, meaning that it does not need to go through a vegetative state in order to start flowering.
+Cannabis ruderalis is an “auto-flowering” plant, meaning that it does not need to go through a vegetative state to start flowering.
 The maturity (age) of the plant is what causes ruderalis to flower, as opposed to its light cycle.
-Ruderalis plants are usually low in THC, but high in CBD.
-It has been successfully hybridised with other varieties of cannabis to produce quick, growing, vigorous cannabis strains with high CBD content.
-Cannabis ruderalis is shorter than other types of cannabis, and is ideal for those who are looking for quick and/or discreet turnover of plants.
+Ruderalis plants are usually low in THC but high in CBD.
+It has been successfully hybridized with other varieties of cannabis to produce quick, growing, vigorous cannabis strains with high CBD content.
+Cannabis ruderalis is shorter than different types of cannabis and is ideal for those looking for fast and/or discreet turnover of plants.

 Sativa or Cannabis sativa

-Many people use the term “sativa” to refer to a large, spindly cannabis plant varietal with thin leaves and producing a distinct “up” or “energetic” effect.
+Many people use the term “Sativa” to refer to a large, spindly cannabis plant varietal with thin leaves that produce a distinct “up” or “energetic” effect.
 This is not necessarily an accurate way of identifying a cannabis variety, as the same type or “strain” of cannabis can grow differently in different environments.

-Sometimes known as the “happy chemical”, as serotonin agonists contribute to the feelings of wellbeing and happiness.
-Serotonin receptors are also known as 5-HT receptors, which are so named because 5-hydroxytryptamine is the chemical term for serotonin) There are 15 known types of serotonin receptors that have an inolvement in a number of physiological processes, from mood regulation to nausea to the development of migraines and headaches.
+Sometimes known as the “happy chemical,” serotonin agonists contribute to feelings of well-being and happiness.
+Serotonin receptors are also known as 5-HT receptors, which are so named because 5-hydroxytryptamine is the chemical term for serotonin) There are 15 known types of serotonin receptors that have an involvement in several physiological processes, from mood regulation to nausea to the development of migraines and headaches.

-A mostly European term, referring to a mixture of tobacco and cannabis inside a rolling paper.
-Whilst not common in the US, many people use cigar paper (made from tobacco) to make “blunts”, so the practise of combining tobacco and cannabis is done in the US.
+A primarily European term referring to a mixture of tobacco and cannabis inside a rolling paper.
+While not common in the US, many people use cigar paper (made from tobacco) to make “blunts,” so the practice of combining tobacco and cannabis is done in the U.S.

 The study and treatment of mental disorders.

-A type of receptor ligand that blocks or dampens a biological response by binding to a receptor.
+A receptor ligand that blocks or dampens a biological response by binding to a receptor.

-Pain that is felt in another area to the original source of this pain.
+Pain felt in another area to the original source of this pain.

-Disappearance of the sign or signs of a disease.
+Disappearance of the sign or signs of disease.

 Related to musculoskeletal disorders (bones, joints, muscles, etc.).